Making Every Moment Count

-This experience brought out the importance of having an advanced directive or living will with preferences of what you want to happen if you become critically ill.
-A living will can specify whether you wish to be kept alive by artificial means or whether you want to go naturally if there is no hope for a cure to your illness, or not.
-It can list what you want to happen to your pets, where you want your savings account and money to go, and the charities where you want to donate your belongings.
+This experience highlights the importance of having an Advanced Directive or Living Will stating the exact preferences of what you want to happen medically if you become critically ill.
+A living will states whether you wish to be kept alive by artificial means or whether you want to go naturally if there is no hope for a cure to your illness.

-No one wants to dwell on their mortality but leaving these important questions in the hands of others might not be a good plan.
+No one wants to dwell on their own mortality but leaving these important questions in the hands of others might not be a good plan.
 Make your loved ones aware of your wishes by putting them in writing, then, make every living moment count.

 © 2015 Peg Cole